berkaynizam/ai-cam.github.io/_people/richard-turner.md

 ---
-layout: person
+team_member: ""
-name: Richard Turner
+title: Richard Turner
-title: Prof
-given: "Richard "
-family: Turner
+photo: /assets/images/uploads/rich-square_0-1-.png
 job_title: Professor of Machine Learning
-category:
-  - steering-group
 biography: >-
   Dr. Turner is a Professor of Machine Learning in the Department of Engineering at the University of Cambridge and Research Lead, AI for Weather Prediction,